 Lamps and incense sticks are lit as a signification of knowledge and as a sign of prosperity and wealth.

 Hindus believe that rudraksha originated from the tears of Lord Shiva and to make Lord Shiva happy, they wear the Rudraksha Mala.
 Also, a paste of vermilion is applied to the Shiv Linga to affirm the virtue of a person.

-Women devotees keep fast or Vrath during Masik Shivarathri to please the goddess Parvathi and to pray for a happy life for their entire family.
+Women devotees observe fast during Masik Shivarathri to please goddess Parvathi and to pray for the prosperity of the entire family.

-So, pray to Lord Shiva, the supreme God, and have a blessed spiritual life.
+So, pray to Lord Shiva, the supreme God, and have a blessed life.